anitab-org/mentorship-android/docs/spikes/AlternateWaysToLogin.md

      - Most of the documentation is still in Java The Programming Language.
 So, it'll be a bit tougher to apply this using Kotlin.

 - Steps to integrate Google Sign-In:
-     - Refer <a href="">this link</a> to configure a Google API Console project for android devices by providing SHA-1 hash and the package name and to generate backend server's OAuth 2.0 client ID
+     - Refer <a href="https://console.developers.google.com/apis/dashboard">this link</a> to configure a Google API Console project for android devices by providing SHA-1 hash and the package name and to generate backend server's OAuth 2.0 client ID
      - Follow <a href="https://developers.google.com/identity/sign-in/android/sign-in?authuser=0">this</a> to Configure Google Sign-in and the GoogleSignInClient object and to add a sign in button in the app.
      - Button :
      <br><p align="center"><img src="https://developers.google.com/identity/images/btn_google_signin_light_normal_web.png?authuser=0"/></p>